fulcrumapp/fulcrum-kml/README.md

 The python script and the kml file will need to be in the same folder.

-Run the script from terminal with 'python Api-Kml.py'
+Run the script from terminal with `python Api-Kml.py`